 Family-Friendly Trail Locations

-Here are some family-friendly spots on the BC Bird Trails that include shorter trails, are close to playgrounds and amenities, or have other fun activities nearby.
+Here are some family-friendly spots on the BC Bird Trail that include shorter trails, are close to playgrounds and amenities, or have other fun activities nearby.

 George C. Reifel Migratory Bird Sanctuary has food for the ducks available, lots of trails to see and explore, as well as parking right next to accessible trails.